 I booked a 3-week trip to Europe when one of my parents was sick with a chronic but stable illness.
-I considered for a few days whether the cost of trip cancellation and interruption insurance was worth the additional cost but decided to go ahead with it as the added expense wasn’t great and the peace of mind it provided was helpful.
+I considered whether the cost of trip cancellation and interruption insurance was worth the additional cost for a few days.
+Still, I decided to go ahead with it as the added expense wasn’t great, and the peace of mind it provided was helpful.

-Several months later when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about taking the trip.
-Very sadly, 2 weeks into the trip I received a call from my sister that my Mother’s condition had deteriorated significantly and she had very little time left.
+Several months later, when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about making the trip.
+Sadly, 2 weeks into the trip, I received a call from my sister that my Mother’s condition had deteriorated significantly, and she had very little time left.
 I immediately booked the first flight home, but Mom passed away before I arrived.

 I never regretted the expense I incurred to book a last-minute flight home as I needed to be with my family.
 I was surprised to find out the insurance I purchased not only reimbursed the cost of the flight but also for the trip expenses I had pre-paid for the last week of the trip I missed.